jonasschneider/gemstone/README.md

     $ tmp/a.out
     Hello world!

+The generated code can be found in `tmp/code.c`.

 ## License
-Copyright 2012 Jonas Schneider.
-Licensed under the MIT License.
+Unless otherwise noted: Copyright 2012 Jonas Schneider, dual-licensed under the GPLv3 and the MIT License.